Potential Threats To Your Data

 This post is a bit technical.
-I’ve included it here so as to give prospective new entrants into the field of online event registration a little education regarding one way your new online registration software might be vulnerable to being hacked.
+I have included it here so as to give prospective new entrants into the field of online event registration a little education regarding one way your new online registration software might be vulnerable to being hacked.
 If you’ve picked a good ASP, i.e. Application Service Provider, for your online registration software, that provider no doubt has defenses against an SQL injection attack.

 SQL injection is a technique used by a hacker to gain secret information from your registration database.
 The hacker is also able to make unattended alterations or deletions to your registration database.
 In some cases, the hacker can take over total control of your protected database.
 The trick they use is to ’embed’ SQL commands into your registration form response boxes.